Hiroki111/coding-assignment/task1.md

 ## src/test/movie.test.js

-- [Line 10](https://github.com/Hiroki111/coding-assignment/blob/task1/src/test/movie.test.js#L10): This fails.
-Just like the failed test in `App.test.js`, I think you need to mock the fetch API at the beginning of this test case.
+- [Line 6](https://github.com/Hiroki111/coding-assignment/blob/task1/src/test/movie.test.js#L6): This fails.
+Just like the failed test in `App.test.js`, I think you need to mock the fetch API.
+Also, starring a movie and saving a movie to "Watch Later" are different features.
+Wouldn't it be better to write separate test cases for each feature?

 ## src/test/movieSlice.test.js